-Fresh pesto is usually a pretty pricey endeavor, thanks to the Parmesan, olive oil, fresh basil, and pine nuts.
-To cut corners I subbed fresh parsley for the basil and nixed the pine nuts.
-If you happen to have walnuts on hand, you can throw a handful into the pesto to give it just a bit more body.
-I also splurged a bit on a fresh lemon so that I could add the vibrant zest, but if you don’t have room in your budget for that, you can use bottled juice and just forget the zest (I’ve done it in the past and it still gets a passing grade).
+Fresh pesto is usually a pretty pricey endeavor, thanks to the fresh basil, Parmesan, olive oil, and pine nuts.
+So to make my own budget pesto, I make a few substitutions.
+First, I use inexpensive parsley instead of basil.
+Second, I skip the pine nuts all together.
+I find that Parmesan has enough nuttiness to give me the flavor I need.
+But if you happen to have walnuts on hand, you can add a handful to the pesto for even more rich, nutty flavor.
+Fresh lemon zest also gives this parsley pesto quite a flavor boost, but if you don’t have room in your budget for that, you can use bottled juice and just forget the zest (I’ve done it in the past and it still gets a passing grade).

 Parsley Pesto Pasta with Blistered Tomatoes